ahmedkaludi/wp-multilang/readme.txt

 == Changelog ==

+= 2.4.6 =
+- enhancement Updated website links like contact page and other info in plugin and wp.org #45
+- feature Added WooCommerce Full support #49
+- feature Adedd feedback popup on deactivation #54
+- feature Compatibility with yoast multilingual schema and structured data support #57

 = 2.4.5 =
 - feature Different product or post images for each language #20
 - fixed Widget block translate issue #29